Mohiuddin-64bit/Bengali-bites-client/Readme.md

 ## Server Link:

-You can access the live version of Bengali-Bites at [https://github.com/Mohiuddin-64bit/Bengali-bites-server]
+You can access Bengali-bites-server repository at: [https://github.com/Mohiuddin-64bit/Bengali-bites-server]

 ## Technologies Used